tristanlatr/pydocspec/README.md

 The object model is built on top of the [docspec](https://github.com/NiklasRosenstein/docspec) library.

-We provide our own loader, based on [astroid](https://github.com/PyCQA/astroid), a powefull AST analysis library that helps get better results, in particular for the inference of complex `__all__` module variables.
+We provide our own loader, based on [astroid](https://github.com/PyCQA/astroid), a powefull AST analysis library.

 There is also the possiblity to create a `pydocspec` tree from `docspec_python` and the other way around, in which case `astroid` is not used.
 This can be used to serialize trees to JSON format and read them back into `pydocspec` tree.